 Remember that installing a thermostatic mixing valve is just the first step.
 To ensure that it functions appropriately, periodic checks of the valve’s operation are an absolute must.

 What Should Be The Frequency Of The Testing?

-There’s no clear answer as different plumbing contractors offer different testing periods.
-However, these periodic checks should be done at least once a year as a rule of thumb.
+There’s no clear answer, as different plumbing contractors offer different testing periods.
+However, as a rule of thumb, these periodic checks should be done at least once a year.

-That said, it’s important to note that the fluctuations in the water temperatures detected during the checks could also result from unstable water supply conditions.
-For this, it’s imperative to get an audit on the water supplies.
+Consequently, it is important to keep in mind that fluctuations in the water temperatures detected during the checks could also be a result of unstabilised water supply conditions, which is important to keep in mind.
+Undoubtedly, it is imperative to get an audit of the water supplies to achieve this goal.

 What Is The Testing Procedure Of Thermostatic Mixing Valve

 More often than not, the testing procedure depends on the kind of thermostatic mixing valve installed.
 However, some basic steps need to be followed regardless.
 First, you need to check the temperature of the blended water.